The Complete Guide to Kaua'i: The Garden Isle

-Kauai is the oldest of the Hawaiian islands.
-Time has perfected this stunning island giving it the rugged coastline of the Na Pali and the most waterfalls, streams and rivers of any Hawaiian Island.
-This summer, Travel and Leisure named Kauai as one of the Top 10 Best Islands in the World.
+Kaua’i is the oldest Hawaiian island.
+Time has perfected this stunning island forming the rugged and stunning Na Pali Coast and the most waterfalls, streams and rivers of any Hawaiian Island.
+Travel and Leisure has named Kauai as one of the Top 10 Best Islands in the World.

-We spent 7 days on the beautiful island of Kauai in late November of 2016.
+We spent 7 days on the beautiful island of Kaua’i in late November of 2016 and again in June of 2019.
 The "Garden Isle" is my favorite Hawaiian island.
-The aloha spirit is truly present here.
-It's hard to explain or describe.
-You just have to experience it.
+When I think of relaxing in Hawaii I really think of Kaua’i.

 Poipu: Kukui'ula Village: This village has shopping, art galleries and restaurants.
 It was really fun and there was live music most nights we went there!
 Try these places:

-Merriman's Gourmet Pizza and Burgers, Tortilla Republic: Cantina and Margherita Bar and The Lanai Kauai.
-Honestly these were some of the best meals I remember in Hawaii, ever!
+The Lanai Kauai.
+Another fun place, with a great atomosphere.
 They're reasonably priced compared to what you would pay for meals at a resort.

 Also check out: